Chicken Keeping the Flyte so Fancy way

 Make sure ventilation is open and clear in summer and adjusted accordingly in winter with plenty of bedding in the house.
 We don't advise adding heat lamps to hen houses as large temperature changes can send the birds into shock e.g. warm inside the henhouse but freezing cold outside.

 Always check their water frequently in freezing temperatures and this may be a case for putting water and food inside the house during the day.
-Birds can suffer from frostbite so they must be encouraged to keep out of the coldest winds.
+Birds can suffer from frostbite on their combs and wattles so provide shelter to keep them out of the coldest winds.

 Pests and Problems